 Retirement security is becoming a goal beyond the reach of most Americans.
-According to the non-partisan Center for Retirement Research at Boston College, the retirement income deficit - that is, the gap between what Americans today have accumulated for retirement and what they should have by now if they are to maintain their standard of living is a staggering \$6.6 trillion.
+According to the non-parti Center for Retirement Research at Boston College, the retirement income deficit - that is, the gap between what Americans today have accumulated for retirement and what they should have by now if they are to maintain thei standard of living is a staggering \$6.6 trillion.
 This gaping deficit is explained in large part by the fraying of our private pension system, with fewer workers now covered by traditional pension plans.
-Although the ability to achieve retirement security has long been premised on a system of mutual responsibility -- government provided Social Security, employer-provided pensions and personal savings -- for the majority of American workers it is only Social Security that guarantees a defined retirement benefit.
+Although the ability to ac retirement security has long been premised on a system of mutual responsibility -- government provided Social Security, employer-provided pensions and personal savings -- for the majority of American workers it is only So Security that guarantees a defined retirement benefit.

-As currently constructed, there is little hope that retirement savings plans, like 401(k) plans or IRAs, will make up for the loss of traditional pensions.
+As currently constructed, there is little hope that retirement savings plans, like 401(k) plans or IRAs, will up for the loss of traditional pensions.
 Half of all American families have no retirement savings whatsoever.
-Among those near-retirement families with some retirement savings, half have less than \$83,000 - enough for a monthly retirement income at age 65 of only several hundred dollars.
-Moreover, individual savings plans do not offer the benefits of real pensions which include lifetime income, survivor and disability protections, as well as early retirement benefits and post-retirement benefit increases, in many cases.
-By contrast, individual savings plans require workers to bear all the risk, are often insufficiently diversified, suffer from poor returns and typically carry very heavy fees and expenses.
+At those near-retirement families with some retirement savings, half have less than \$83,000 - enough for a monthly retirement income at age 65 of only several hundred dollars.
+Moreover, individual savings plans do not offer the benefits of real pensions which include lifetime income, survivor and disability protections, as well as early retirementists and post-retirement benefit increases, in many cases.
+By contrast, individual savings plans require work bear all the risk, are often insufficiently diversified, suffer from poor returns and typically carry very heavy fees expenses.

 Social Security remains the foundation of retirement income for U.S. workers and their families and the principal insurance against family impoverishment due to death or disability.
-It has reliably and efficiently provided benefits to the elderly and the disabled, helped millions of Americans escape poverty and given the elderly the financial means to live their last years with independence.
-The Social Security system is an extraordinarily well-crafted plan with a progressive benefits structure that delivers higher returns to lower-wage workers, ensures workers and beneficiaries will not outlive their benefits and protects those benefits from erosion by inflation.
+It has reliably and efficiently provibenefits to the elderly and the disabled, helped millions of Americans escape poverty and given the elderly the fi means to live their last years with independence.
+The Social Security system is an extraordinarily well-crafted p with a progressive benefits structure that delivers higher returns to lower-wage workers, ensures workers and beneficiaries will not outlive their benefits and protects those benefits from erosion by inflation.

-Contrary to some claims, Social Security has not contributed a penny to the federal deficit and is not in crisis.
-Social Security has a \$2.7 trillion trust fund and can pay full all promised benefits in full for the next twenty five years.
-After that, it can pay three quarters of promised benefits and it can be restored to long-term actuarial balance without cutting benefits.
-The program's revenue shortfall over 75 years is comparable to the revenues needed to pay for Bush-era tax cuts for the wealthiest 2 percent of Americans.
-More than 80 percent of this revenue shortfall could be closed by eliminating the cap on wages that are subject to the payroll tax (currently set at \$106,800), even if higher benefits were paid to those earning above that amount.
+Contrary to some claims, Social Security has not contributed a penny to the federal deficit and is not in consocial Security has a \$2.7 trillion trust fund and can pay full all promised benefits in full for the next twenty five After that, it can pay three quarters of promised benefits and it can be restored to long-term actuarial balance with cutting benefits.
+The program's revenue shortfall over 75 years is comparable to the revenues needed to pay for era tax cuts for the wealthiest 2 percent of Americans.
+More than 80 percent of this revenue shortfall could be cluby eliminating the cap on wages that are subject to the payroll tax (currently set at \$106,800), even if higher benefits are paid to those earning above that amount.

-The AFL-CIO is committed to legislation that promotes workers' retirement security, such as legislation that protects and strengthens defined benefit pension plans and legislation that ensures long-term solvency for Social Security without cutting benefits.
+The AFL-CIO is committed to legislation that promotes workers' retirement security, such as legislation protects and strengthens defined benefit pension plans and legislation that ensures long-term solvency for Social Security without cutting benefits.

 If elected, would you support measures to ensure employer responsibility in providing workers with a secure retirement?
+Yes, but please refer to my issue paper about establishing second tier industry specific group retire programs similar to the Federal Railroad Retirement Program.

-If elected, would you oppose measures to replace any part of Social Security's guaranteed benefits with individual investment accounts?
+If elected, would you oppose measures to replace any part of Social Security's guaranteed benefits with indiviinvestment accounts?
+Yes